Choosing the processing basis and ensuring its lawfulness in scientific research

 EU or national legislation can also permit processing on the basis of:

 - In clinical drug trials, for example, controllers have a statutory obligation to archive the trial’s database for 25 years.
-This statement by the Data Protection Board reviews the processing bases related to clinical drug trials in more detail.
+This statement by the Data Protection Board (on EDPB's website) reviews the processing bases related to clinical drug trials in more detail.

 - The Data Protection Act permits the processing of personal data for scientific or historical research purposes or statistical purposes if it is necessary and proportionate to the aim of public interest pursued (Data Protection Act, section 4).
 The controller is obligated to demonstrate the necessary and proportionate nature of the processing.
 Particular attention must be paid to data minimisation and the principle of storage limitation in this regard.

 In certain situations, the processing of personal data for the purposes of scientific and historical research can be considered compatible with the original purpose if the appropriate technical and organisational safeguards are implemented in the processing.
 The controller’s processing of personal data for compatible purposes can be based on the same processing basis as the original processing, in which case a new basis is not required.
 The processing must also be lawful from the perspective of other data protection regulations; a compatible purpose does not justify non-compliance with other data protection regulations.
 When a controller intends to process personal data for purposes other than the original purpose of processing, it must notify the data subjects of this before starting processing.